ghyoun/potato_films/README.md

 The recommended films returned should:

-* Include films with the same genre, director, *or* cast member as the parent film
+* Include films with the same genre or director
-* Be ordered by matching genres, then directors, then cast members
+* Be ordered by matching genres then directors

 The endpoint should allow developers to: